hujun-open/etherconn/README.md

 pkt or accept any UDP packet;

-## Egress direction:
+Egress direction:
 	UDP_payload -> RUDPConn(add UDP&IP header) -> EtherConn(add Ethernet header) -> PacketRelay

-## Ingress direction:
+Ingress direction:

-	Ethernet_pkt -> PacketRelay (parse pkt) --- EtherPayload(e.g IP_pkt) --> EtherConn
+	Ethernet_pkt -> (BPFilter) PacketRelay (parse pkt) --- EtherPayload(e.g IP_pkt) --> EtherConn
-	Ethernet_pkt -> PacketRelay (parse pkt) --- UDP_payload --> RUDPConn (option to accept any UDP pkt)
+	Ethernet_pkt -> (BPFilter) PacketRelay (parse pkt) --- UDP_payload --> RUDPConn (option to accept any UDP pkt)

 Note: PacketRelay parse pkt for Ethernet payload based on following rules:

-* PacketRelay has list of EtherTypes, by default are  0x0800 (IPv4) and 0x86dd (IPv6)
+* PacketRelay has default BPFilter set to only allow IPv4/ARP/IPv6 packet
-* If Ethernet pkt doesn't have VLAN tag, EtherType in Ethernet header is used to see if the pkt contains the interested payload
+* If Ethernet pkt doesn't have VLAN tag, dstMAC + EtherType in Ethernet header is used to locate registered EtherConn
-* else, EtherType in last VLAN tag is used
+* else, dstMAC + VLANs +  EtherType in last VLAN tag is used

-## Limitations:
+Limitations:

 	* linux only
-* since etherconn bypassed linux IP routing stack, it is user's job to provide functions like:
+	* since etherconn bypassed linux IP stack, it is user's job to provide functions like:
 	    * routing next-hop lookup
 	    * IP -> MAC address resolution
 	* no IP packet fragementation/reassembly support
 	* using of etherconn requires to put interface in promiscuous mode, which requires root privileges